-Prepared by Chuck Burgess, Extension Agent, Clemson University.
+Revised by Gary Forrester, Regional Horticulture Extension Agent, Clemson University, 01/16.
+Originally prepared by Chuck Burgess, Extension Agent, Clemson University.
 Revised by Joey Williamson, Extension Agent, Clemson University.
-(New 12/05.
-Revised 10/07.)
+New 12/05.
+First revised 10/07.

 By August, lawn winterizing products are fairly easy to find in the lawn and garden section of retail stores.
 This may lead one to think that winterizing is a common practice.
 There are, however, misconceptions associated with this practice that the following information should help to clarify.